RexCraft-dev/RiverHacks/README.md

-Great!
-Since there's a `requirements.txt` file, here's the revised `README.md` with the proper setup instructions and a cleaner structure:

----

 # RiverHacks25 Judging System

 This repository contains scripts to manage project data, assign judges, and analyze hackathon scoring for **RiverHacks25**.